-Coalition agreement: emphasis on 'the value of water'
+Coalition finalised: emphasis on 'the value of water'

-The new coalition of the Noorderzijlvest Water Authority has been finalized.
-Led by coalition negotiator Ton Baas, the coalition reached agreement on continuing the planned course set out in the previously adopted Blue Environmental Vision and the current Water Management Program.
+The new coalition of Noorderzijlvest Water Authority has been finalised.
+Under the leadership of formateur Ton Baas, the coalition reached an agreement to continue following the course set out in the previously adopted Blue Environmental Vision and the ongoing Water Management Programme.

 The value of water is visible and tangible

-In the new coalition agreement, the parties emphasize a number of themes.
-In doing so, they underscore the value of water as an important and indispensable element in the region as a driver of existing and new spatial developments.
-The coalition agreement has been signed by the Water Natuurlijk, Geborgd Ongebouwd – VVD – CDA, PvdA, Geborgd Natuur, and Student & Water political parties.
-Together, they represent 16 of the 23 seats on the Bestuur of Directors.
+In the new coalition agreement, the parties emphasise a number of themes.
+In doing so, they underscore the value of water as an important and indispensable element in the region and as a driver of existing and new spatial developments.
+The coalition agreement has been signed by the Water Natuurlijk, combinatie Geborgd Ongebouwd – VVD – CDA, PvdA, Geborgd Natuur, and Student & Water political parties.
+Together, they represent 16 of the 23 seats on the Board of Directors.

-The new executive committee is committed, on behalf of the coalition, to making the value of water water authority and tangible in the work of the water authority .
-In addition to the investments already planned in the current Water Management Program, the committee emphasizes continuing robust work on water, with customized solutions and in collaboration with each other.
+On behalf of the coalition, the new Executive Board is committed to making the value of water visible and tangible in the work of the water authority.
+In addition to the investments already planned in the current Water Management Programme, the Board emphasises continuing robust work on water, with customised solutions and in collaboration with each other.

 Major challenges for a climate-proof region

-The guiding principle that remains unchanged is the step-by-step realization of a more naturally designed water system.
-A resilient natural environment is better able to absorb the effects of climate change than the use of (only) technical solutions.
+The guiding principle that remains unchanged is the step-by-step realisation of a more naturally designed water system.
+A resilient natural environment is better able to absorb the effects of climate change than the use of only technical solutions.

-The water authority major challenges in making the area and its water-related work climate-proof.
+The water authority faces major challenges in making the area and its water-management work climate-proof.
 That is why the board is focusing on:

-• Research into the development of a broad safe coastal zone, including dealing with salinization in this area;
+- Study of developing a broad safe coastal zone, including dealing with salinisation in this area;

-• Research into adapting purification processes to comply with new regulations and enable the extensive removal of drug residues and microplastics;
+- Study of adapting treatment processes to comply with new regulations and enable the extensive removal of drug residues and microplastics;

 Agenda-setting and focused on the environment

-In order to realize these ambitions, the board envisions a more agenda-setting and steering role for the water authority together with other authorities and partners to contribute to added value for the entire region: as a single authority acting in the public interest while remaining mindful of its own responsibilities.
-The water authority increasingly water authority with the surrounding area and focusing more strongly on water awareness among residents, in urban/built-up areas, and among young people.
+In order to realise these ambitions, the board envisions a more agenda-setting and steering role for the water authority together with other authorities and partners to contribute to added value for the entire region: as a single authority acting in the public interest while remaining mindful of its own responsibilities.
+The water authority increasingly works together with the local community and focuses more strongly on water awareness among residents, on urban/built-up areas, and among young people.

 Rising costs

 The costs of water management are increasing due to the major challenges that lie ahead.
-Water board charges will rise in the coming years due to autonomous economic developments (such as inflation and interest rate developments).
-In addition, the board expects an increase of approximately 4% per year due to the implementation of measures and investments that have already been announced in the current Water Management Program.
-The board is aiming for a steady rate of increase in water rates the coming years, without any major fluctuations.
-In order to moderate the tax burden on citizens and businesses, the board is making every effort to attract external financing from European and national funds.
+Water authority costs will rise in the coming years due to autonomous economic developments, such as inflation and interest-rate developments.
+In addition, the board expects an increase of approximately 4% per year due to the implementation of measures and investments that have already been announced in the current Water Management Programme.
+The board is aiming for a steady rate of increase in water rates over the coming years, without any major fluctuations.
+In order to lessen the tax burden on citizens and businesses, the board is making every effort to attract external financing from European and national funds.

 Coalition agreement